-PCalc is one of the most robust calculator apps around, and if you're an engineer, chemist, into any other sciences, or need to deal with some heavy expressions, then PCalc is where it's at.
+PCalc is one of the most robust and customizable calculator apps around.
+If you're an engineer, scientist, student, or need to deal with some heavy expressions in your daily life, then PCalc is where it's at.

 It features buttons and options for advanced calculations, as well as an optional RPN mode and a rich history that you can edit and change.
 You can undo and redo, and it even supports hexadecimal, octal, and binary calculations.